 Factors of seedling growth

 Seedlings are initially dependent on their stored food reserves.
 Once photosynthesis begins, things really get growing.
 Temperature, light, and moisture are the major factors in seedling development, but wind and other forms of physical contact (thigmomorphogenesis) are critical to developing a strong plant.
 Most seedlings need 14 hours of daylight to grow.
 Compacted soil can make it difficult for tender new roots to anchor themselves in the soil or to find enough nutrients.
-One way you can give your seedlings a boost is to feed them with fish emulsion or to surround them with aged compost.
-The compost, applied as a mulch, will shade the soil, add nutrients, and reduce competition from weeds.
+One way you can give your seedlings a boost is to feed them with fish emulsion.
+You can also apply mulch, which will shade the soil, add nutrients, and reduce competition from weeds.
 (Unfortunately, it may also attract and protect sowbugs and earwigs).
 Remember that any major, sudden changes can be devastating to a seedling.
 Erosion, in particular, can expose delicate seedlings to more stresses than they can handle.

 Seedling pests & diseases